HDFC RD Calculator 2023

 - Rate of interest: It is the interest offered by banks on the RD.
 The interest on RD varies with the tenure of investment.
 The bank decides RD rates.

 HDFC Bank’s recurring deposit rate is higher than its savings account.
 The interest in RDs is compounded quarterly.
 The investor will receive the interest at the time of maturity, along with the investment amount.
-The highest interest rate for HDFC RD is 5.75 % (6.25% for senior citizens) for a tenure of 27 months to 120 months (2.25 years to 10 years).
+The highest interest rate for HDFC RD is 6.95% for a tenure of 27 months to 60 months and 6.95% for a tenure of 90 months to 120 months for normal and senior citizens respectively.